dmihovch/raspberry-pie/README.md

 be used for quick testing or on the go development.

+USAGE:

+To use Raspberry PiE, git clone this repo, and run the build script ?

+To link against your code, make sure that 'piemulator.h' is in the same directory as 'sense.h', and then simply replace all of your '#include "sense.h"' with '#include "piemulator.h" and then instead of compiling with '-lsense', compile with '-lpie'

+the arrow keys work as the joystick, and enter/return works as the joystick button

+There are some functional limitations to the library.
+Because of the nature of how we assign color values to pixels (directly assigning, ie bitmap[x][y] = color), I have not yet found a good way to intercept and check the coordinates of the pixel the user assigned a value to.
+On the actual hardware, I believe assigning a value to a pixel outside of [0-7] on the x or y causes a seg fault.
+In this library, it currently leads to undefined behavior.
+So use this library at your own risk, and certainly do not solely use this and just pray it works on the actual hardware.

 TODO:

 1. Figure out if it is pixel[y][x] or pixel[x][y]